Green bin

-A green bin is a large, movable, rigid plastic or metal container that contains biodegradable waste or compostable materials as a means to divert waste from landfills.
+A green bin is a large, movable, rigid plastic or metal waste container that contains biodegradable waste or compostable materials as a means to divert waste from landfills.
 In some local authorities, green bins are also used to contain unsorted municipal solid waste.

 The program's purpose is to reduce the amount of waste shipped to landfills by recycling biodegradable waste into compost.
 The programs collect kitchen and related organic waste (typically including soiled paper products, pet waste, sawdust, and similar items) using a waist-high green curbside container, for which the programs are named.
 The municipality picks up the waste on a regular basis along with other garbage and recycling collections, and composts it at an industrial composting facility.
 While it is true that home composting can also serve this purpose, the green bin programs are viewed as being more convenient and more inclusive of source materials.

-What goes in a green bin
+Intended use

 A green bin, typically designated for organic waste, plays a role in waste management and environmental sustainability.
-It is intended for the disposal of biodegradable materials such as food scraps, food-soiled paper, yard waste, and other biodegradable substances.
-To be specific, suitable items include fruit and vegetable peels, coffee grounds, eggshells, yard trimmings, coffee filters, napkins, and small amounts of food waste.
-When these organic materials are properly disposed of in a green bin, they undergo composting, a natural process that transforms them into nutrient-rich compost.
-This compost can then be used to enrich soil, promote plant growth, and reduce the need for chemical fertilizers.
-Compost made of biodegradable materials create a healthy foundation to plant additional greens.
+It is intended for the disposal of biodegradable materials such as food scraps, food-soiled paper, and yard waste.
+Suitable items include fruit and vegetable peel, coffee grounds, eggshells, yard trimmings, coffee filters, paper napkins, and small amounts of food waste.
+When these organic materials are properly disposed of in a green bin, they undergo composting, a natural process that transforms them into nutrient-rich compost, used to enrich soil, promote plant growth, and reduce the need for chemical fertilizers.

-Guidelines for maintaining a cleaner green bin
+Maintenance

-When utilizing a green bin, there are a few common practices that help maintain the bin to remain cleaner and prevent lingering odors.
-The first recommendation is to keep the container in the shade, as heat increases the smell of food waste.
-Secondly, lining the bottom of the pin with backyard waste and paper bags before placing it in food waste comes with two benefits.
-The food won't stick to the bottom of the bin allowing for more time to rot and the layer serves as an absorber for excess moisture.
-An additional step that can be followed prior to placing food waste onto the layer, is wrapping the food with newspaper or other compostable paper.
-There is also the option to hose down the container to tackle down any lingering odors.
+Common practices help the bin remain cleaner and prevent lingering odors: keeping the container in the shade, as heat increases the smell of food waste; lining the bottom of the bin with backyard waste and paper bags, so food does not stick to the bottom and to absorb excess moisture; wrapping food with newspaper or other compostable paper; hosing down the container.